Tefx/Brick/README.md

 # Brick
 scripting and running scientific workflows in Python.

-Support processor/container/VM as environments, support local machine, cluster, IaaS and CaaS as service provider.
+Brick supports processes/containers/VMs as environments, and supports local machine, cluster, IaaS and CaaS as service provider.

 **The project is in its very early stage.**